 Cottonwood Island is most often stated as a large island in the Colorado River, within Cottonwood Valley, in Clark County, Nevada.
 Cottonwood Island was said to be a low-lying island about 10 miles long and up to 3 miles wide.
 It was forested by cottonwoods and also after the spring flood, cluttered with driftwood from the riparian woodlands along the upper watershed of the Colorado River, washed down and caught in the first wide valley where the river slowed and spread out.
 Cottonwood Island was important as a source wood and of fuel for steamboats on that river and for the early mills and mines in El Dorado Canyon.

 None of the 1540s Spanish explorers, over land or by river, ever got much closer to Cottonwood Island than 40 miles if that.
 Anything they had to say was hearsay.
-It wasn't until the the white explorers, exploiters, miners, and settlers started showing up in the area that Cottonwood Island began showing up on the radar.
+It wasn't until explorers, exploiters, miners, and settlers other than Conquistadors and their ilk started showing up that Cottonwood Island began showing up on the radar.
 Even then the good stuff was questionable, and still is.
 Again and again, as found in the above previously, you read Cottonwood Island was an island about 10 miles long and up to 3 miles wide.
 John Ross Browne described it in his 1869 report on the Colorado River:

 "Cottonwood island, about 10 miles long by an average of about three miles wide, is a fine, level island, fertile and covered with grass, and having considerable timber.
 Claims are said to have been located upon the land, but it is yet unoccupied.
 On the main land on both sides of the river opposite Cottonwood island are fine bottom lands, with good grass.